Ideas propagate, patterns resonate and space transforms

 with preview May 1, 2-4pm

-Meet artist Doris Vila @3pm on Saturday May 6 to hear about her artwork Diagnosis of an existential headache and her art practice
+Doris Vila talked about her artwork Diagnosis of an existential headache and her art practice on May 6

 The Center for the Holographic Arts is supported in part by the Hologram Foundation and receives exhibition funding from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature